andreighinea1/BachelorThesis/README.md

 pip install -r requirements.txt
 ```

+## Project Capabilities

+### Dataset Collection

+1. **Prepare Videos**:
+   - Place `.mp4` videos in `dataset_collection/videos/{EMOTION}` directories, with `{EMOTION}` being one of `negative, neutral, positive`.
+Name the videos as `1.mp4`, `2.mp4`, `3.mp4`, etc.

+2. **Run Jupyter Notebook**:
+   - Open and run `dataset_collection/notebook_dataset_collection.ipynb`.
+   - This notebook concatenates the videos for each emotion and creates segments (choose segment length, default is 4 minutes).
+   - Uncomment the line `# experiment.run_experiment()` to show the video and experiment setup.

+### Model Training and Evaluation

+- **SEED Dataset**:
+   - Use `notebook.ipynb` to load the SEED Dataset, perform data augmentation, pre-training, fine-tuning, and evaluate the model.

+- **Custom Dataset (EmotionWave)**:
+   - Use `notebook_my_dataset_processing.ipynb` to load the EmotionWave dataset, run GANs for each channel, perform data augmentation, pre-training, fine-tuning, and evaluate the model.
+   - Uncomment the line `# gan_manager.initialize_and_train_gans()` to train GANs.
+By default, GANs are loaded with `gan_manager.load_gan_models(epochs)`.

+- **Hyperparameter Tuning**:
+   - Use `notebook_testing_values.ipynb` for hyperparameter tuning to find the best values for training the model.

+## Development Environment

+For development, it's recommended to use PyCharm Professional with the Jupyter Notebook extension.
+If you prefer using VSCode, it is possible but not covered in this guide.

+---

-You have now set up your environment for EEG Emotion Recognition.
+You have now set up your environment and are ready to work on EEG Emotion Recognition.
 If you encounter any issues, refer to the official documentation of the respective tools or libraries.